James S. Brown

-James Sproat Brown (February 1, 1824 – April 15, 1878) was an American lawyer and politician who became the first Attorney General of Wisconsin.
-He also served one term as mayor of Milwaukee, Wisconsin, and represented Wisconsin's 1st congressional district in the United States House of Representatives during the 38th Congress (1863-1865) as a member of the Democratic Party.
+James Sproat Brown (February 1, 1824 – April 15, 1878) was an American lawyer, Democratic politician, and Wisconsin pioneer.
+He was the first Attorney General of Wisconsin (1848-1850), the 13th mayor of Milwaukee (1861-1862), and represented Wisconsin's 1st congressional district in the U.S. House of Representatives for the 38th Congress (1863-1865).

 Early life and education

 Brown was born in Hampden, Penobscot County, Maine, to Enoch Brown and his wife, the former Melinda Padelford, on February 1, 1824.
 He received private education from Professor Joseph Emerson Worcester, completing a college-level education by the time he was 16.
 His father died that same year.
 The 16-year-old Brown moved west to Cincinnati, Ohio, studying law and learning to speak German, supporting himself by teaching school.
 Because the Ohio State Bar Association did not permit members under age 20, Brown was admitted to the neighboring Kentucky Bar Association at age 18.